 Our research adds and relates to different strands of literature.
-First, the literature on identity economics (e.g., Akerlof and Kranton, 2000; Bordalo et al., 2016; Kranton, 2016) and on the persistence and transmission of culture, identities and values (e.g., Bisin and Verdier, 2000, 2010; Gennaioli and Rainer, 2007; Guiso et al., 2016; Giuliano and Nunn, 2016; Nunn and Wantchekon, 2011; Voigtländer and Voth, 2012 and Tabellini et al., 2008).
+First, it adds to the literature on identity economics (e.g, Akerlof and Kranton, 2000; Fouka, Mazumder, and Tabellini, 2017; Lowes, Nunn, Robinson, and Weigel, 2017) and on the persistence and transmission of culture, identities and values (e.g, Bisin and Verdier, 2010; Gennaioli and Rainer, 2007; Giuliano and Nunn, 2016; Voigtländer and Voth, 2012 and Tabellini, 2008).
 Most existing models consider the case of two groups, a minority and majority group, and the choice whether to transmit certain values to the next generation via parental investment.
-The minority group in our setting is the treated area as opposed to first the German and then French majority, who both try to assimilate them by force.
-Bisin et al. (2011) explicitly model a mechanism that can explain how oppositional identities can persist and Fouka (2016) provides a model how both vertical (parental investment) and horizontal

-(schooling) socialization influence the strength and transmission of a group identity.
-Our results can be interpreted as reflecting both mechanisms, as we also document how a "discriminated" group strengthens their identity as a response.
+Bisin et al. (2011) explain how oppositional identities can persist, and Fouka (2018) models how both vertical socialization (parental investment) and horizontal socialization (schooling) influence the strength and transmission of a group identity.
+Our results model also reflects input from these two dimensions and provides evidence on the mechanisms.